plug-ui/plugui/docs/README.md

 # Plug UI Docs
-PLUG UI a collection of CSS only Pluggable & Lightweight UI Elements
+PLUG UI is a collection of CSS only Pluggable & Lightweight UI Elements

 ## Build Setup